davidglavas/indigo/_posts/2018-05-20-lets-build-an-audio-classifier.md

     return examples, labels
  ```

-Finally, we perform the 10-fold cross validation by specifying the folds and calling the above $k_fold_cross_validation$ function.
-Note that the $k$ is equal to the number of pairs in $training_set_names$ and $validation_set_names$.
-Further, the first cross validation run will use the first tuple in $training_set_names$ (corresponds to the first 9 folds) for training, and the first tuple in $validation_set_names$ (corresponds to the tenth fold) for validation.
+Finally, we perform the 10-fold cross validation by specifying the folds and calling the above `k_fold_cross_validation` function.
+Note that the `k` is equal to the number of pairs in `training_set_names` and `validation_set_names`.
+Further, the first cross validation run will use the first tuple in `training_set_names` (corresponds to the first 9 folds) for training, and the first tuple in `validation_set_names` (corresponds to the tenth fold) for validation.
 Similarly for the rest of the runs.

 ``` python
 # order in training_set_names matches the order in validation_set_names